Sequential Auditing for f-Differential Privacy: Experiments

 Finally, \textproc{BuildClassifier} selects $\eta^*$ by applying \eqref{eq:new_eta_max} to the curve $\{(\hat\alpha(\eta),\hat\beta(\eta)):\eta\in\mathcal T\}$ and returns $\phi(\cdot)=\phi_{\eta^*}(\cdot)$.

-To illustrate the impact of sequential auditing, we also compare our \emph{sequential} APT procedure to a \emph{fixed-batch} (offline) baseline and a previous auditor which also operates in \emph{fixed-batch} (see Appendix \ref{app:add_sim} for details). \paragraph{Interpretation of the results}
+To illustrate the impact of sequential auditing, we also compare our \emph{sequential} APT procedure to a \emph{fixed-batch} (offline) baseline and a previous auditor which also operates in \emph{fixed-batch} (see Appendix~\ref{app:add_sim} for details). \paragraph{Interpretation of the results}

 Each curve summarizes $1,000$ independent repetitions of the auditing experiment.
 For a given stopping time $n$ on the horizontal axis, we record whether the procedure has rejected by time $n$, and plot the resulting empirical rejection rate on the vertical axis.
 Thus, the blue curve can be interpreted as a power-over-time curve.
 Essentially it captures how quickly the auditor accumulates evidence and starts rejecting as more samples are observed.
+For each fixed value of $n$, the empirical rejection rate is itself random.
+If the true rejection probability is $p_n$, then the number of rejections over $R$ repetitions follows a binomial distribution $\operatorname{Bin}(R,p_n)$, and the empirical rejection rate is this count divided by $R$.
+To visualize the resulting uncertainty, we have included shaded ribbons showing pointwise $95\%$ confidence intervals for the rejection probabilities.
+These intervals are very narrow in our experiments.
 The red dashed horizontal line indicates the significance level $\gamma=0.05$.
 Under the null hypothesis (third column), the blue curve should stay near this line, while under alternatives (first and second column) it should rise above it.

 Across all simulation settings, the sequential auditor behaves as intended under $H_0$: the empirical rejection probability remains at (or below) the prescribed level $\gamma$.
 Here, we do not expect to fully use the prescribed false positive rate $\gamma$, as the procedure is supposed to hold even when our sample size becomes arbitrarily large, i.e. $n\to \infty$.
 Under different alternatives, the procedure detects the signal quickly, often after only a few hundred samples.
 Consequently, only minor effort is needed in many cases.
 Stronger privacy violations (larger effect size) impact the detection rate positively, which is a classical and expected phenomenon.